-Enrollment Deposit
+Enrollment Deposit:

 The \$500 deposit secures your enrollment as an incoming, matriculating student.
 The enrollment deposit is not applied to your college bill.
-The enrollment deposit, less any outstanding fees, is refundable upon commencement or any voluntary/involuntary separation from the college.
+The enrollment deposit is refundable upon commencement unless any monies are owed to the college on your behalf.